glasschalet/glasschalet/README.md

 have taken the names of our alters so please refrain from having the same name even if ppl can have the same names.)

-more in our system rentry , in the long byi. thanks for reading ^_^
+more in our system rentry , in the long byi. thanks for reading ^_^ (btw ilysm my pretty gf ur so cool)